qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   keys point, when reaching for a simple layer by toggle on `_FUN`, and where you end up if you escape from that layer by way of the top/left key.
 It has no other meaning.
 Nothing is being computed or decrypted or anything.
+The mere altered placement of keys on the _descramble_ `_DDL` layer is enough to fix the problem.
 It is all nothing more than basic layer switching, with some layer hold and toggle keys.
 There are no fixed modes that affect things down the line.
 There is your layer toggles, and your BASE key direction to `_LTR` normal BASE or `_DDL` _descramble_ BASE.
 All of